Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Introduction

 The tensor properties of crystalline materials can capture intricate material responses through high-order tensors, with wide-ranging applications in fields such as physics, electronics, and engineering~\citep{yanspace}.
 These tensor properties span various orders, such as dielectric tensor with two orders, piezoelectric tensor with three orders, and elastic tensor with four orders.
 Accurate prediction of these tensor properties is critical for novel materials discovery and design with targeted characteristics.
 Thus far, several works have been dedicated to crystal tensor property prediction.
 One prominent category involves {\em ab initio} physical simulation techniques, such as density functional theory (DFT) \citep{petousis2016benchmarking}.
 These classical simulation techniques can provide acceptable error margin for predicting various material properties.
 However, they necessitate extensive computational resources due to the complexity of handling large crystals with a vast number of atoms and electrons~\citep{yanspace}, hindering their applicability in practice.

 Alternatively, machine learning (ML) models have been proposed to facilitate the process of crystalline material property prediction.
-These methods typically leverage high-precision datasets deriving from {\em ab initio} simulations and utilize crystal graph construction techniques along with graph neural networks (GNNs) \citep{chen2019graph,louis2020graph,choudhary2021atomistic,xie2018crystal} or transformers~\citep{yancomplete,taniaicrystalformer,yan2022periodic,lee2024density,wang2024conformal}.
+These methods typically leverage high-precision datasets deriving from {\em ab initio} simulations and utilize crystal graph construction techniques along with graph neural networks (GNNs) \citep{chen2019graph,louis2020graph,choudhary2021atomistic,xie2018crystal} or transformers~\citep{yancomplete,taniaicrystalformer,yan2022periodic,lee2024density,wang2024conformal,ito2025rethinking}.
 Most existing methods are designed for scalar property prediction, focusing on achieving $SO(3)$ invariance of the crystal structures.
 However, these scalar-property methods could not be adapted to predict tensor properties of crystalline materials, which exhibits significantly higher complexity.
 This complexity arises from the fact that tensor properties describe how crystals respond to external physical fields, such as electric fields or mechanical stress \citep{nye1985physical,resta1994macroscopic,yanspace}; their modeling necessitates preserving consistency with the crystal’s spatial orientation, exhibiting a unique tensor $O(3)$ equivariance \citep{yanspace}.

 Therefore, a few recent studies attempt to ensure equivariance through specialized designs of network architectures~\citep{mao2024dielectric,lou2024discovery,heilman2024equivariant,wen2024equivariant,pakornchote2023straintensornet,yanspace, zhong2023general}.
-These methods generally employ harmonic decomposition to achieve equivariance, where the tensor space is decomposed into the direct sum of irreducible representations of the rotation group.
-In this regard, numerous computationally intensive operations, such as tensor products and the merging of irreducible representations, are required.
-These operations incur large amounts of computation overhead, particularly when processing high-order data. {\em Therefore, providing fast and accurate predictions of tensor properties across various materials is challenging.}
+These methods generally integrate directional features and spherical harmonics to preserve equivariance.
+However, achieving this often requires computationally expensive operations such as tensor products, which introduce substantial overhead, especially when dealing with high-order tensor data. {\em Therefore, providing fast and accurate predictions of tensor properties across various materials is challenging.}